deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Fusion knives made short work of the anchor cables, and the longest part of Julian's task was the sprint down the ship's central corridor, up the stairs and through the engineering access hatch.

-"We're a week from anywhere, we're probably safe… aren't we?"
+"We're a week from anywhere, we're probably safe... aren't we?"
 Amir was asking as the girls returned to the flight deck to report their job done.

-"They have point-to-point FTL communications, something the Dominion has been trying to perfect for… millennia."
+"They have point-to-point FTL communications, something the Dominion has been trying to perfect for... millennia."
 Kirk replied.
 "For all we know they've perfected single-end wormholes or gigalight FTL for good measure.
 Or maybe Aru is one of their projects and they have a ship or a staging post nearby.
 Our only defense at this point is to get the hell out of here and hope they're too far away to catch up.
 Lewis, you're sure you managed to clear them out?"

 "Second the blackbox was yanked, I was able to nuke the whole system and restore from backup.
-Nothing's come back to haunt us, so… yeah, we're clean."
+Nothing's come back to haunt us, so... yeah, we're clean."

 "Amir."